 Self-publishing has become a more and more common means of publishing in recent years.
 Because of the ever-changing nature of the publishing world, people are moving their ideas elsewhere.
-The big book publishing companies are no longer the best book publishing companies!
+The large book publishing companies are no longer the best book publishing companies!

 Self-publishing books are making appearances on bestseller lists across the world.
 Books like Party Girl started out as self-published books before they were bought by big name publishers.

-Self-publishing provides options and levels of control that you can’t have with traditional publishing.
+Self-publishing provides options and levels of control that you don’t get with traditional publishing.
 For one, there’s no rejection letters or deadlines.
-Whenever you think you have a good idea, you just write it.
+Whenever you think you have a good idea, you just write it!

-Because so many self-publishing firms exist now, it’s important to know some of the best self-publishing companies to work with.
+Because so many options exist now, it’s important to know some of the best self-publishing companies to work with.